Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Methodology

 \subsection{Problem Formulation}

-The overview of our FEAL framework is displayed in Fig.~\ref{fig:framework}.
-Under this framework, we maintain $K$ local models $\{\btheta_k\}_{k=1}^K$ on clients and a global model $\btheta$ on the central server.
+The overview of our FEAL framework is displayed in Fig.~\ref{fig:framework} and Appendix~A. Under this framework, we maintain $K$ local models $\{\btheta_k\}_{k=1}^K$ on clients and a global model $\btheta$ on the central server.
 The $k$-th local client contains a labeled set $L_k$ and an unlabeled set $U_k$.
 FAL comprises two iterative phases: federated model training and local data annotation.
 Federated model training involves model distribution, local training, and model aggregation.
 In the first round, the $k$-th client randomly selects $B_k$ unlabeled samples and annotates them to form the initial labeled set $L_k^1=\{(\bx_i,\boldsymbol{y}_i)\}_{i=1}^{B_k}$, and the unlabeled set is updated to $U_k^1=U_k\setminus L_k^1$.
-In the $r$-th FAL round, the $k$-th client uses a data evaluation strategy to construct the query set $Q_k^r=\{(\bx_j,\boldsymbol{y}_j)\}_{j=1}^{B_k}$ for annotation and update the labeled set to $L_k^{r}=L_k^{r-1} \cup Q_k^r$, whereas the unlabeled set is updated to $U_k^{r}=U_k^{r-1}\setminus Q_k^{r}$.
-Subsequent federated model training proceeds with the updated labeled set $L_k$.
+In the $r$-th FAL round, the $k$-th client constructs the query set $Q_k^r=\{(\bx_j,\boldsymbol{y}_j)\}_{j=1}^{B_k}$ for annotation using the sampling strategy and updates the labeled set to $L_k^{r}=L_k^{r-1} \cup Q_k^r$, whereas the unlabeled set is updated to $U_k^{r}=U_k^{r-1}\setminus Q_k^{r}$.
+Subsequent federated model training proceeds with the updated labeled set $L_k^r$.
 The FAL process is repeated for $R$ times as required.